Universal resurrection: Nicene Creed and early Christianity

 The Christian doctrine of resurrection is based on Christ's resurrection.
 There was no ancient Greek belief in a general resurrection of the dead.
-Indeed, they held that once a body had been destroyed, there was no possibility of returning to life as not even the gods could recreate the flesh.
+Indeed, the Greeks held that once a body had been destroyed, there was no possibility of returning to life as not even the gods could recreate the flesh.

 Several early Church Fathers, like Pseudo-Justin, Justin Martyr, Tatian, Irenaeus, and Athenagoras of Athens argue about the Christian resurrection beliefs in ways that answer to this traditional Greek scepticism to post-mortal physical continuity.
 The human body could not be annihilated, only dissolved – it could not even be integrated in the bodies of those who devoured it.
 Thus God only had to reassemble the minute parts of the dissolved bodies in the resurrection.

 Traditional Christian Churches, i.e. ones that adhere to the creeds, continue to uphold the belief that there will be a general and universal resurrection of the dead at "the end of time", as described by Paul when he said: "He hath appointed a day, in which he will judge the world" (Acts 17:31 KJV) and "There shall be a resurrection of the dead, both of the just and unjust" (Acts 24:15 KJV).

+The resurrection of the flesh is mentioned in the Aquileian Creed (before the 4th century).
+As the Aquileian Creed affirms, this faith was shared by the Christian Churches of Rome, Alexandria of Egypt and Jerusalem.